Federal judge blocks Indiana ‘abortion reversal’ law

 Republican legislators argued the requirement would ensure that a woman had information about halting a medication-induced abortion if she changes her mind.
 GOP Gov. Eric Holcomb signed it into law in April.

-Six states have similar requirements in place, while laws in North Dakota, Oklahoma and Tennessee have been blocked by legal challenges, according to the Guttmacher Institute, a research group that supports abortion rights.
+Six states — Arkansas, Idaho, Kentucky, Nebraska, South Dakota and Utah — have similar requirements in place, while laws in North Dakota, Oklahoma and Tennessee have been blocked by legal challenges, according to the Guttmacher Institute, a research group that supports abortion rights.
+A similar law is set to take effect in July in West Virginia.

 The Indiana attorney general’s office, which is defending the law, didn’t immediately reply to a request for comment Wednesday.
 The office has argued that the Legislature was acting to protect “fetal life and women’s health.”